Measurement of B meson production fraction ratios in proton-proton collisions at $\sqrt{s}$ = 13 TeV using open-charm and charmonium decays: Results

 The ratio of the efficiency-corrected yields between the charmonium and open-charm decays corresponds to the ratio of the branching fractions of the charmonium to open-charm decays.
 We use the probe-side charmonium sample to minimize bias from the triggers and match the \pt binning of the open-charm sample to that of the probe-side charmonium sample to remove the effect of any \pt dependence.
 The weighted averages of the ratios of the corrected yields in the \pt bins are used to extract the ratios of the branching fractions: \ifthenelse{\boolean{cms@external}} { \begin{widetext}

 \end{widetext} } {

-} where the uncertainties include both statistical and systematic components.
+} where the results in Eqs.~(\ref{eq:br_measured2}) and (\ref{eq:br_measured3}) have been corrected to remove the $S$-wave contributions in the mass ranges used to select the $\Pphi$ and $\PKstn$ decays, respectively.
+The $S$-wave contributions are estimated as $(1.0 \pm 0.2)\%$ for Eq.~(\ref{eq:br_measured2})~\cite{LHCb:2021qbv} and $(2.2 \pm 0.2)\%$ for Eq.~(\ref{eq:br_measured3}), with the latter obtained from considering the $\PKstP{892}{}^0$ and $\PKstDzP{700}$ contributions in the model of Ref.~\cite{Belle:2014nuw}, including the uncertainty from varying these two fit fractions.
+The uncertainties in Eqs.~(\ref{eq:br_measured1}--\ref{eq:br_measured3}) include both statistical and systematic components.
 The global uncertainties included are those from the branching fractions appearing in Eqs.~(\ref{eq:br_measured1}--\ref{eq:br_measured3}), the BDT performance and $\PBzs$ nonresonant component subtraction (Table~\ref{table:syst_opencharm}), and a 2.1\% tracking efficiency uncertainty.
 While each branching fraction ratio measurement consists of the same number of charged particles in the numerator and the denominator, two of the charged particles are muons for the charmonium channels while all of the charged particles are hadrons for the open-charm channels.
 This leads to only a partial cancellation of the tracking efficiency uncertainty and the value of 2.1\% is selected as the midpoint between full cancellation and no cancellation.